negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

 Supporting new frameworks
 -------------------------

-This tutorial aims to explain to you how to support a new framework in DeepArchitect.
-After reading it, you should understand what are the components involved in supporting a framework in DeepArchitect and go about implementing the necessary ones yourself.
+Explains how to support a new framework in DeepArchitect.

-Implementing support for a framework on DeepArchitect heavily depends on specializing the definition of module for that particular framework.
+Supporting a framework in DeepArchitect requires the specialization of the module definition for that particular framework.
-For most frameworks that we currently support, the necessary changes are minimal and result mostly from idiosyncrasies from the specific framework, e.g., what information needs to kept around.
+For the frameworks that we currently support, the necessary changes across frameworks are minimal and result mostly from framework idiosyncrasies, e.g., what information needs to kept around to create a computational graph.

 DeepArchitect is not limited to the frameworks that we currently support.
-Asides from the module, most of the other code in DeepArchitect is general and can be reused without changes across frameworks, e.g., searchers, logging, and visualization.
+Aside from module specialization, most of the other code in DeepArchitect is general and can be reused without changes across frameworks, e.g., searchers, logging, and visualization.

-To exemplify this, we walk the reader over the implementation of existing helpers for supported frameworks and a new example in scikit-learn.
+We will walk the reader over the implementation of some of the helpers for the frameworks that are currently supported.

+Specializing the module class
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main functions to look at are:
+The main module functions to look at are:

 .. code:: python